daormar/thot/README.md

 -------------
 The toolkit includes the following functionality:

-- Statistical machine translation decoder
+- Phrase-based statistical machine translation decoder
 - Computer-aided translation (post-edition and interactive machine translation)
 - Incremental estimation of all of the models involved in the translation process
 - Client-server implementation of the translation functionality